awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-vpclattice-listener.md

 ## Properties<a name="aws-resource-vpclattice-listener-properties"></a>

 `DefaultAction`  <a name="cfn-vpclattice-listener-defaultaction"></a>
 The action for the default rule\.
 Each listener has a default rule\.
-Each rule consists of a priority, one or more actions, and one or more conditions\.
-The default rule is the rule that's used if no other rules match\.
-Each rule must include exactly one of the following types of actions: `forward` or `fixed-response`, and it must be the last action to be performed\.
+The default rule is used if no other rules match\.
 *Required*: Yes
 *Type*: [DefaultAction](aws-properties-vpclattice-listener-defaultaction.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)